-After completing all eight steps from the easy to follow Infographic posted below, you'll be able to determine how serious the problem is.
+After completing all eight steps from the easy to follow Infographic posted on this page, you'll be able to determine how severe the problem is.

 Following this guide will take about 10 minutes of your time, but once completed, you'll know for sure if you need the help of a professional or not.
-It might also help you understand what the problem is, so even if you have to call your local garage door repair company, you'll be able to explain what is the issue based on your findings.
+It might also help you understand the problem, so even if you have to call your local garage door repair company, you'll be able to explain the issue based on your findings.